Stress Management: Can Stress Actually be Good for You?

-She, too, told people for years that stress is bad, you have to avoid stress, etc. But these days she says something very different with regard to stress management.
+She, too, told people for years that stress is bad, you have to avoid being stressed out, etc. But these days she says something very different with regard to stress management.

 She sights an eight year study on the association of health and mortality which was conducted by researchers at the University of Wisconsin School of Medicine and Public Health to determine if the perception that stress affects health would indeed affect health.

 Study subjects were monitored to understand their stress levels and were asked whether they thought that stress was bad for their health.